Ladies’ Weekend

 4. TAKE A WALK ON THE WILD SIDE, 10 A.M.

 Head south on 211 for five miles to the Thornton Gap Entrance to Shenandoah National Park.
-A fee ($30 per car) is required to enter the park but it is definitely worth it!
-Not only are the trails pristine but the views from Skyline Drive are stunning (and Instagram-worthy).
-Continue south on Skyline Drive for approximately 8 miles to the Whiteoak Canyon parking lot.
+A fee is required to enter the park but it is definitely worth it!
+The trails pristine and the views from Skyline Drive are stunning.
+Continue south on Skyline Drive for approximately 8 miles to the White Oak Canyon parking lot.
 The waterfalls along this trail are some of the most spectacular in all of Shenandoah National Park.
 Be sure to wear comfortable walking shoes, bring plenty of water, and on summer days a bathing suit is highly recommended.
 Crystal clear mountain pools dot this trail, inviting hot and tired hikers to sit and soak, or for the more adventurous, take a trip down one of Mother Nature’s natural rock slides.

 5. PIE IN THE SKY, 1 P.M.

 After hiking Whiteoak Canyon, head into Sperryville to Rappahannock Pizza Kitchen.
-Here you will find an extensive menu of beautifully curated sandwiches, salads, and pasta but the highlight of this stop is their hand-thrown pizzas, crisped in an Italian wood-burning pizza oven, right before your eyes.
+Here you will find hand-thrown pizzas, crisped in an Italian wood-burning pizza oven.
 Comfortable, shady outdoor seating is available on their rooftop patio tucked into the treetops of Virginia hardwoods.
-Most weekends you’ll find a local musician strumming and humming away the afternoon.

 Abracadabra Massage & Wellness